Implementation Profile for BankID Identity Providers within the Swedish eID Framework

 2. Attributes

-An BankID Identity Provider use the BankID Relying Party API, as described in [BankID_Spec], to communicate with the BankID-server when providing its services to end users.
-When a BankID-operation has completed successfully, the Identity Provider (the BankID Relying Party) invokes the Collect-method (/rp/v5/collect
+An BankID Identity Provider use the BankID Relying Party API, as described in BankID API, to communicate with the BankID-server when providing its services to end users.
+When a BankID-operation has completed successfully, the Identity Provider (the BankID Relying Party) invokes the Collect-method (/collect

 ) to obtain the result from the operation.